Path-Goal Leadership Theory

 While Path-Goal Theory is not a detailed process, it generally follows these basic steps as shown in the graphic below:

 - Focus on motivational factors that will help the employee succeed

 Employees interpret their leader's behavior based on their needs, such as the degree of structure they need, affiliation, perceived level of ability, and desire for control.
 For example, if a leader provides more structure than what they need, they become less motivated.
 Thus, a leader needs to understand their employees so they know how to best motivate them.

 Task and Environmental Characteristics

 Overcoming obstacles is a special focus of path-goal theory.
-If they become too strong, then the leader needs to step in.
+If an obstacle becomes too strong, then the leader needs to step in and help the employee select a path to work around it.
 Some of the more difficult task characteristics that often arise are:

-- Work group - If the team is non-supportive, then the leader needs to be cohesiveness and esprit-de-corps that provides comradeship, enthusiasm, and devotion to all team members.
+Work group - If the team is non-supportive, then the leader needs to be cohesiveness and espouse esprit-de-corps that provides comradeship, enthusiasm, and devotion to all team members.